-Therefore, there is no contractual obligation to deliver any financial compensation to holders of the Sponsor Shares until such time that an acquisition of a target business is completed.
-All special purpose acquisition company activities are financed by Sponsors.
+There is no contractual obligation to deliver any financial compensation to holders of the Sponsor Shares until such time that an acquisition of a target business is completed.

-Sponsors did not commence the provision of any services related to target screening, searching out, identifying and evaluating potential target acquisitions until after the admission of the public shares and warrants on 12 October 2022.
+Holders of B Class Shares subject to IFRS 2 treatment did not commence the provision of any services related to target screening, searching out, identifying and evaluating potential target acquisitions until after the admission of the public shares and warrants on 12 October 2022.
+And as set out above, no charge is recognised in the current period as the grant date has not yet been reached.